 What was observed or reported and by whom:

 wnom:

 Exact details of what was reported to the

 relevant Child Protection Administrator:

 Action taken so far:

-Please state if Branch, Regional or Main/Deputy Main Child Protection Branch/ Regional/ Main (delete as appropriate)
+Please state if Branch, Regional Branch/ Regional/ Main

 or Main/Deputy Main Child Protection Administrator has been informed (delete as appropriate)

 Decision taken by above Child Protection

 Administrator and reasons for decision

 taken:

 I I I

 Name of external agencies contacted:

 ivanie or external agencies contacted.

 Date & time external agencies contacted: 1

 Details of advice received:

 Details of advice received:

 This report has been forwarded to:

 Date and time: -

 Signature

 Date

 Remember to maintain confidentiality of Do not discuss this incident with anyone n a need-to-know basis, only if it will prote other than those who need to know. ect the child.

-he Regional/Main Child Protection Admin
+NB: A copy of this form may be sent to the Regional/Main Child Protection Administrator.

 AB.
 A copy of this form may be sent to the ne Regional/Main Calld Protection Admin istrator.